Military history of Armenia: Involvement in the Egyptian army

 Although most Armenians were Christians, they played a significant role in nearby Muslim nations, such as Egypt.
 Some Muslim Armenian mercenaries were employed by the Egyptian Tulunids towards the end of the 9th century.
 Armenian troops also served in Hamdanid, Mirdasid, and Fatimid forces.
 When Byzantium subjugated the Bagratid Armenian kingdom, many Armenians migrated to Egypt and formed a large corps of infantry archers under Muslim Armenian leadership.
-Eventually, Armenian troops seized control of Cairo in 1073-1074.
+Eventually, Armenian troops seized control of Cairo in 1073–1074.
 Their leader thus took important positions in the Fatimid administration, in the context of which more Armenians were recruited in the Egyptian army.
 This recruitment was reduced after the Seljuk Turks and Crusaders made their arrival.

 Georgian rule

-Armenia was occupied by the Great Seljuk Empire until 1123, when the Kingdom of Georgia liberated some Armenian areas.
+Armenia was occupied by the Great Seljuk Empire until 1123, when the Kingdom of Georgia liberated some Armenian areas after Armenian liberation.
 Armenia became part of the feudal land of Kingdom of Georgia and noble Georgian-Armenian family of Mkhergrdzeli (Zakaryan) had a significant role in a country.
 Starting in 1190, the Mkhargrdzelis rose quickly in power.
 In the ninth year of Tamar's reign the Mandaturtukhutsesi and Amirspasalar Zakaria Mkhargrdzeli and his brother Ivane the atabag took Dvin in 1193.
 They also took Gelakun, Bijnisi, Amberd, and Bargushat, and all the towns above the city of Ani, up to the bridge of Khodaafarin bridge.

 In 1195 when Eldiguzids invaded in the kingdom.
 Armenian troops joined the feudal army of Georgia under command of David Soslan.
 General battle was held in 1195 near Shamkor (Battle of Shamkor).
 Abu-Bakr, reinforced by his client Muslim emirs, met the enemy at the well-fortified city of Shamkor on June 1, 1195.
 David Soslan sent a relatively small force to break through the gates of the city, while he led the main Georgian troops to raid deep in the enemy's rear.
 However, poor roads and difficult landscape were setback for the Georgians, and the Atabeg defended the city for a while.
 Nevertheless, David Soslan's maneuver proved to be decisive and Abu Bakr's army was severely defeated.
 Shamkor was eventually captured by the Georgians who then chased the enemy's soldiers up to the city of Ganja which in its turn fell to the victors.

 Around the year 1199, they took the city of Ani, and in 1201, Georgian ruling queen Tamar gave Ani to them as a fief.